What is the Fastest Police Car in America?

-The SUV outpaces other popular police vehicles like the Chevrolet Tahoe, Dodge Charger, Dodge Durango, Ford Fusion and the Ford F-150.
+The SUV outpaces other popular police vehicles like the Chevrolet Tahoe, Dodge Charger, Dodge Durango, Ford Fusion, and the Ford F-150.
 If that’s not enough to make the crooks sweat, the Ford Police Interceptor Utility is also the top-selling police vehicle in America, making up more than half of the market for police vehicles.
-For reference, the Charger police car (AKA the Charger Pursuit) comes in close second, topping the speedometer at 149 mph and launching up to 60 mph in 5.87 seconds.
+For reference, the Charger police car (AKA the Charger Pursuit) runs a close second, topping the speedometer at 149 mph and launching up to 60 mph in 5.87 seconds.

 |Category||Ford PI Utility AWD 3.3L||Ford PI Utility AWD 3.0L||Ford PI Utility AWD Hybrid|